be5invis/Iosevka/doc/custom-build.md

 #### Metric Override

-Subsection `metricOverride` provides ability to override certain metric values, if you *reallly* want to.
+Subsection `metricOverride` provides the ability to override certain metric values, if you *really* want to.
 Adding this section is **strongly discouraged** as it may introduce broken geometry or broken shapes.

 | Property | Unit | Default Value | Meaning |
 |----------|------|---------|----------|